cenggel/cordova-loader/README.md

   }
 }
 ````
+###### Options:
-path: Path to your cordova project directory.
+* path: Path to your cordova project directory.
-platforms: Array of platforms you are using.
+* platforms: Array of platforms you are using.
-logging: This is optional.
+* logging: This is optional.
 Just trying to give some transpency into the package.

+*Note: the compiler will only run once due to live reload loop.
+If you want to rerun the compiler after adding a plugin just delete any of the public/cordova/ files.*

 ================